 The temporary nature of digital

 I found a relic, a paper Tate and Lyle coffee bag under a floorboard.
 That paper bag is older than me, it made me sit down and think about life for a few moments.
-Finding a paper bag is unlikely in the digital world as resources only a few years old have a habit of disappearing.
+Digital resources are unlike my coffee bag.
+Resources only a few years old have a habit of disappearing entirely.

-This isn’t particularly new ground, but after an evening discussing the flash games we used to play with my friends.
-We tried to find a few, and found that many are no longer accessible to play.
-This brought the topic to the forefront of my mind.
+This isn’t particularly new ground, but after an evening discussing the flash games we used to play, we tried to find a few.
+Many are no longer accessible.

 Error: We no longer support this subtitle

 The current state of affairs is that technology marches on at an astounding pace.
-Innovations in the digital sector are abound, just look at those pesky JavaScript libraries landscape that changes on the daily.
+Innovations in the digital sector abound; just look at the JavaScript libraries landscape that changes daily.

-Looking at historical data it seems that this will continue (how far nobody knows).
-Software today leverages all the levels abstraction below it, if I’m designing a website, I can use the browser, which in turn uses the OS’s code.
+Looking at historical data, it seems that this will continue (how far, nobody knows).
+Software today leverages all the levels of abstraction below it.
+If I’m designing a website, I can use the browser, which in turn uses the OS’s code.

 This abstraction means you have fundamental dependencies for your software.
 One of the games I wanted to play required Shockwave, which at one stage was ubiquitous.
 Today, this is rare software to run, and this means the game is actually no longer hosted, as most people wouldn’t be able to play it.

-As a software developer this is an interesting to observe, as it makes you consider the shelf-life of your work.
-If I was a civil engineer building bridges you can have a reasonable expectation that it lasts a hundred years (some of the oldest bridges are 1000’s of years old).
-As a software developer my work is likely to last 10ish before it’s considered so archaic that it needs to be upgraded.
-I don’t fault the future engineers as when I encounter 10-year-old projects I agree that often needs updating to take advantage of the latest improvements.
+As a software developer, this is interesting to observe, as it makes you consider the shelf-life of your work.
+If I were a civil engineer building bridges, I could reasonably expect the structure to last a hundred years (some of the oldest bridges are thousands of years old).
+As a software developer, my work is likely to last around 10 years before it’s considered so archaic that it needs to be upgraded.
+I don’t criticize future engineers for this.
+When I encounter 10 year old projects, I often agree that they need updating to take advantage of the latest improvements.

 It’s interesting thinking that in 10 years most of the work that I have written will start to be slowly replaced (if it hasn’t already) as improved technologies and ideas make the software I currently write obsolete.